NK-JittorCV/nk-affectivecomputing/README.md

 ## ✨ Usage
 Here is a minimal example of training and deployment using JACK.

-- If you want to use other models or datasets (including multimodal models and datasets), you only need to modify `--model` to specify the corresponding model's ID or path, and modify `--dataset` to specify the corresponding dataset's ID or path.
+- If you want to use other models or datasets (including multimodal models and datasets), you only need to modify `--model` to specify the corresponding model's name, and modify `--dataset` to specify the corresponding dataset's path.

 |   Useful Links |
 | ------ |